Chabelo

-Xavier López Rodríguez (born February 17, 1935), better known as "Chabelo", is a Mexican American actor, comedian, television presenter and children's music singer who has been working on television for over sixty years.
-"Chabelo" has participated in more than thirty motion pictures and recorded more than thirty musical albums.
-He also has produced many shows like La Cuchufleta and La Güereja Quiere Más.
-However, his most famous TV show was En Familia con Chabelo, which was broadcast every Sunday morning on Televisa's Canal de las Estrellas.
-This show consisted of contests with people from the audience, gifts and games and was mainly for children.
-The program ended on Sunday, December 20, 2015 after 47 years.
+Xavier López Rodríguez (17 February 1935 – 25 March 2023), known professionally as Chabelo, was a Mexican actor, comedian, television presenter and children's music singer.
+In addition to his television career, Chabelo appeared in more than thirty motion pictures and recorded more than thirty musical albums.
+He produced shows including La Cuchufleta, La Güereja Quiere Más and En Familia con Chabelo, the latter of which was broadcast every Sunday morning on Televisa's Canal de las Estrellas.
+It aired for 47 years and consisted of contests with people from the audience, gifts and games and was mainly for children.
+The program ended on 20 December 2015.
+At the time of his death, he was one of the last surviving stars from the Golden Age of Mexican cinema.

+Early life

+Xavier López was born on 17 February 1935 in Chicago, Illinois, before the family moved back to Mexico and settled in the city of León, Guanajuato.

+During the Korean War, López was drafted into the US Army and served on a military base in California before returning to Mexico.

+After returning from his service, López began studying medicine with the hope of working as a doctor.
+While studying, he began working for the Televisa television network as an assistant and occasionally filled in for other actors, leading to him landing the creation of Chabelo.

 Artistic career

 Xavier López's career really began when he met a famous couple of actors, whose names were "Panseco y Gamboa".
 Panseco worked on radio, and Gamboa (Ramiro), worked on TV.
 This pair was already known in Mexico and they taught Chabelo the basics of the TV business.

 Xavier López was hired as his “Chabelo” character to be the spokesman of Pepsi Cola, for which he traveled all over North and South America.
 After the contract, he found himself unemployable due to his strong association with the Pepsi brand.
 He was hired for a show in New York City for a fraction of what he was used to charging, and ended up touring the US for six months with Tongolele.
 After the tour, he negotiated a return to TV for a half hour daily show.
 He also appeared as "Panchito" in Cantinflas film El Extra (1962).